lignumvit/GOTHAAM_dynamics_analysis/README.md

 # GOTHAAM_dynamics_analysis

-A quick and dirty repo for analysis to be shared with GOTHAAMites
+A quick and dirty repo for analysis to be shared with GOTHAAMites.

+For the most part, the intent here is to share the most up-to-date html files, which include the analysis in a form that is somewhat interactive.
+Viewers can download these html files and open them up in their browser to view.

+I will periodically update this repository with additional analysis.

 ## Python Environment